sktzoootech/ss-tcpdf/README.md

 silverstripe-tcpdf
 ==================

-Render a SilverStripe page as a PDF document
+A SilverStripe module for generating PDF files on-the-fly using the TCPDF library without requiring external extensions.